Legal Standard for Termination of Parental Rights

 Risk of Error

-The second factor is the risk of error resulting from use of a “fair preponderance” standard.
+The second factor is the risk of error resulting from the use of a “fair preponderance” standard.
 In New York, the fact-finding phase of a neglect proceeding is an adversary procedure between the State and the parents.
 Does the preponderance standard fairly allocate the risk of error between these two parties?

 In New York, this stage of the neglect proceeding looks a lot like a criminal trial.
 At such a proceeding, many factors combine to magnify the risk of error.
 The standards are imprecise and leave determinations open to the subjective values of the judge.
 The proceedings are often vulnerable to judgments based on cultural or class bias.

 The State is far more capable of assembling a case than the parents.
 And parents have few litigation options.
 They have no “double jeopardy” defense against repeated state termination efforts.
-If the State initially fails to win termination, it always can try again.
+If the State initially fails to win a termination, it always can try again.
 Even when the parents get their lives in order, they cannot prevent more termination efforts.

 Countervailing State Interest